pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 When fetching or pushing source code to a repository that requires credentials, it's essential to provide those credentials through a Kubernetes secret object referenced by the corresponding Kubernetes object created for the action.
-The following sections describes setting up Kubernetes secrets to securely pass these credentials to the relevant resources.
+The following sections describe setting up Kubernetes secrets to securely pass these credentials to the relevant resources.
 This procedure provides the steps to configure the `default` service account to interact with Git repositories for workloads and supply chain using Namespace Provisioner.